 Over the five-year grant period, we will deliver the core components of our research training program to integrated groups of predoctoral and postdoctoral trainees.
-Fellows will obtain comprehensive research skills training, including specific training in implementation science and QI, and will conduct at least one research project leveraging BMC's clinical data infrastructure to answer a timely clinical or health delivery question.

 Fellows will obtain positions after graduation as researchers focused on health care quality, access, and delivery specific to low-income populations.